alxhill/workify/README.md

 * Get a solid build system working

 ### Micro
+* Improve clear completion UI
+* Fix block page collapsed UI!
 * Display for when there are no high/low energy tasks
     * Show some kind of suggestion for what should be used
-* Improve clear completion UI
 * Add clearing completion to the block page
+* Enable editing of existing tasks
+* Fix safeTab system so only same site tabs can be opened

 ### Macro
 * Track time spent on a site